Agora: Trust Less and Open More in Verification for Confidential Computing: Binary Verification

 \subsection{Assertion Language}

-In \autoref{fig:proof}, an \vc language is provided in the context-free grammar.
-This \vc language should be versatile to support various security policies and be well-structured to ease \vc generation.
-In a nutshell, a line of \vc is associated with one instruction in the assembly code, stating a semantic postcondition that holds after the execution of the instruction.
-In the syntax, one line of \vc ($\bnf{\vc}$) is composed of the starting address of the associated instruction and its corresponding fact written as a Boolean expression (i.e., proposition) on machine state.
-Boolean expressions ($\bnf{bool\_exp}$) and arithmetic expressions ($\bnf{arith\_exp}$) are mostly standard: they include relations and computations on constants ($\bnf{num}$), general-purpose registers ($\bnf{register}$) and flags ($\bnf{flag}$).
+\name's assertion language is defined in \autoref{fig:proof}.
+This language should be versatile to support various policies and verification techniques.
+Meanwhile, it should be well-structured and \emph{simple} enough to ease \vc validation.

+In a nutshell, a line of \vc is associated with one instruction in the assembly code, stating a policy-specific fact (written as a Boolean expression on machine state) that holds after the execution of the instruction.
+Boolean expressions ($\bnf{bool\_exp}$) and arithmetic expressions ($\bnf{arith\_exp}$) are mostly standard: they include relations and computations on constants ($\bnf{num}$), general-purpose registers ($\bnf{reg}$) and flags ($\bnf{flag}$).
 Moreover, for expressiveness, the \vc language models the stack frame ($\bnf{stack}$) of the function being examined with $[({\tt rsp} \mid {\tt rbp})\pm \bnf{num}]$ and a size prefix ($\mathtt{q}$: qword, $\mathtt{d}$: dword, $\mathtt{w}$: word, $\mathtt{b}$: byte).
-This refers to the corresponding memory content stored at ${\tt rsp}$ (stack pointer) or ${\tt rbp}$ (base pointer) with offset ${\tt{num}}$.
-An $\tt ite$ operator serves as a conditional operation on both arithmetic and Boolean expressions.
-To support program invariants, an \vc can be quantified on machine state variables ($\bnf{var}$).
-All free variables without explicit quantification are considered to be universally quantified implicitly.
+The $\tt ite$ operator is a conditional operation on both arithmetic and Boolean expressions.
+Note that the assertion language intentionally omits the quantifiers on variables (e.g., registers), as the quantifiers are determined by the policy specification (\autoref{sec:casestudy}).